flexibeast/guides/mdoc.md

 The use of `Nm` without arguments will produce the name of the software as previously defined, i.e. "mdoc-examples".

 The `Op` macro is for producing text about an Optional argument, and the `Fl` macro indicates a Flag.
-This line demonstrates *parsed* and *callable* macros: the `Op` macro is parsed for further macros, which themselves must be callable. `Fl` is a callable macro, which takes as its argument the literal for the flag.
+This line demonstrates *parsed* and *callable* macros: the `Op` macro is a *parsed* macro, which means it gets parsed for callable macros.
+This is why we can use `Fl` here: `Fl` is a callable macro, which takes as its argument the literal for the flag.
+Details about the parsed and callable statuses of mdoc(7) macros can be found in the "MACRO SYNTAX" section of the mdoc(7) man page.

 The preceding will produce something like: